Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGatewayPathRuleConfig.md

 ### -BackendHttpSettingsId
 Specifies the ID of an existing backend HTTP settings collection that can be added to the gateway path rule configuration settings.
-HTTP setting IDs can be returned by using the Get-AzureRmApplicationGatewayBackendHttpSettings cmdlet.
+HTTP setting IDs can be returned by using the Get-AzApplicationGatewayBackendHttpSettings cmdlet.
 After you have the ID you can then use the *DefaultBackendHttpSettingsId* parameter instead of the *DefaultBackendHttpSettings* parameter.
 For instance:
 -DefaultBackendSettings Id "/subscriptions/39c54063-01d3-4abf-8f4c-234777bc1f10/resourceGroups/appgw-rg/providers/Microsoft.Network/applicationGateways/appgwtest/backendHttpSettingsCollection/ContosoHttpSettings"